PaddlePaddle/XWorld/README.md

 ```
 which will automatically download and build Atari.

-# Use
+# Usage
-You can compile a C++ project with XWorld.
-The C++ simulator APIs are located in simulator.h ```GameSimulator```.
+## Python interface
-Alternatively, we provide a set of simple Python APIs for interacting with the simulators.
+We provide a set of simple Python APIs for interacting with the simulators.
 After building XWorld, you need to export the path of the python module:
 ```
 export PYTHONPATH=<xworld_path>/python:$PYTHONPATH
 ```